TomaszFigat/politicsForDummies/README.md

 # politicsForDummies
-Web app based on Twitter
+Web app based on Twitter.

-in progress...
+In progress...